-Older Americans are the source of 70% of all of charitable contributions nationally.7 In Sitka in 2015, 12% of all community income or \$69 million came from retirement earnings, and another \$119 million or 21% came from dividends, interest, and rent according to the US Bureau of Economic Analysis (Figure 6).
-Put bluntly, when seniors leave they take their retirement and investment portfolios with them, and this is a significant part of Sitka's community income.
-And, when grandparents leave, oftentimes their adult children and grandchildren follow.
+Older Americans are the source of 70% of all of charitable contributions nationally.7 In Sitka in 2015, 12% of all community income, or \$69 million, came from retirement earnings, and another \$119 million, or 21%, came from dividends, interest, and rent according to the U.S. Bureau of Economic Analysis (Figure 6).
+When seniors leave they take their retirement and investment portfolios with them, and this is a significant part of Sitka's community income.
+Further, when grandparents leave, oftentimes their adult children and grandchildren follow; and when grandchildren leave, grandparents may have reason to leave too.